 - A. Students will complete two approved experiential learning opportunities from the categories of research experiences, internships, national or international study, or leadership experiences and complete all requirements of such experiences. - a.
 Students will work with their advisor to identify opportunities that will meet this requirement while providing experiences that connect with a student's interests - i.
 A career services approved internship can partially fulfill this requirement. - ii.
 Faculty directed or student led research experiences such as independent projects, capstone research projects, or approved research programs can partially fulfill this requirement. - iii.
 Study abroad or study away programs that meet the experiential learning expectations established by the office of international education or the international and field studies committee can partially fulfill this requirement. - iv.
-Additional experiences may be approved to support this learning outcome through consultation with the Director of General Education for review by the General Education Advisory Committee (GEAC). - B. Students are required to complete one approved civic engagement experience. - Courses that satisfy this requirement are labeled as "civic engagement" courses in the course catalog.
-You can find a listing on Wittenberg's Self-Service. - C. Students will select or develop their own Cross Campus Connection (CCC), which integrates the content of academic courses with their experiential learning requirements. - a.
-Each CCC will link three courses together under a broad theme or focus area.
+Additional experiences may be approved to support this learning outcome through consultation with the Director of General Education for review by the General Education Advisory Committee (GEAC). - B. Students are required to complete one approved civic engagement experience. - a.
+Courses that satisfy this requirement are labeled as "civic engagement" courses in the course catalog.
+You can find a listing on Wittenberg's Self-Service.

-- b.
-Courses supporting the CCC must come from outside of the student's major program of study. - c.
-Courses do not have to support a Connections learning outcome to be included in a CCC. - d.
-CCC forms will be completed in consultation with a student's faculty advisor and filed with the registrar prior to a student's junior year. - e.
+- C. Students will select or develop their own Cross Campus Connection (CCC), which integrates the content of academic courses with their experiential learning requirements. - a.
+Each CCC will link three courses from three different departments (10 credits minimum) together under a broad theme or focus area. - b.
+Courses do not have to support a Connections learning outcome to be included in a CCC. - c.
+CCC forms will be completed in consultation with a student's faculty advisor and filed with the registrar prior to a student's junior year. - d.
 An interdisciplinary major or interdisciplinary minor can fulfill this requirement. - D. Students will complete a culminating reflection experience as a graded component of a course within their major typically during their senior year.